Useful Words to know

 Reviewing means looking back at what support you have had and how you are getting on, to see if things have been going well.
 Reviewing should happen often.
 An Annual Review is when, once a year, everyone looks back at the last year to see what worked well, and uses that information to plan for the next year.

 Right of Appeal

 You might be unhappy because the council have made a decision that you do not like.
 Sometimes you will have the right to appeal.
 This means experts will look at the decision and might make changes.
 SENDIASS can give you advice about your right to appeal.
-Sometimes, you will need to try mediation first.

 The SEN Co-ordinator, or SENCO, is the member of staff at school or college who makes sure young people with special needs get support.